 - Clip Joint Calamity was one of the first stage themes debuted at length, which caused many to assume that such a red-hot tune had to be the game's main theme.

 - Floral Fury is a great boss theme.
 The tribal-sounding percussion blends really well with the adrenaline-pumping brass section.
-It's the most intense samba you'll ever hear.
+It's the most intense samba you'll ever hear, very appropriate for the thug life music.
+The theme became such a fan favorite that it was chosen to represent Cuphead in Super Smash Bros.
+Ultimate.

 - Carnival Kerfuffle is also pretty catchy with its fun-sounding brass and piano sections.
 It captures the feel of an amusement park booming at night really well.